csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 * Fully client-rendered Vue.js (without Nuxt, etc.).
-* They still force hard navigations, so every page view runs into a high boot-up cost—it runs as an MPA.
+* They still force hard navigations, so every page view runs into a high boot-up cost — it runs as an MPA.
 * They have a silly redirect whereby their logo links to `/us/en_US`, but the resulting URL is actually `/us/en_US/`.
 This adds pure latency onto every homepage click.